Kelly Umstead, IDSA

 - Remember the Food and Drug Administration (FDA) is your friend: "The FDA may seem like an intimidating body to some.
 However, just like designers, they want their work to improve quality of life by ensuring the safety and efficacy of medical devices.
 Working with them along the way can help facilitate the process and pave the path to medical device success."

 Umstead earned her MID from NC State and her MS in biomedical engineering from Marquette University.
 At NC State, her research interests include healthcare, medical device development, user-centered design and design research methodologies.
-Umstead also serves as the faculty advisor to the NC State IDSA Student Chapter.
+Umstead also serves as the faculty advisor to the NC State IDSA Student Chapter and is on the planning committee for IDSA's South District Design Conference 2018 to be held from March 23 to 24 at NC State in Raleigh.